 Water-Related Community Connections: I interact with many agencies and organizations to fulfill permitting needs on campus.I have also been fortunate enough to work with many prominent architectural firms in Silicon Valley, San Francisco and Sonoma County in my career.
 Each of these experiences has provided me with a broad, diverse base and comprehensive understanding of senior level architectural design, facilities management, construction contract administration, and managerial experiences.

 Water-Related Responsibilities: I facilitate and organize SSU’s Copeland Creek Advisory Committee.

 Claudia Luke, Director Preserves, SSU

 Area of Water Expertise: management-academic collaborations (habitat connectivity, fire management, coastal grassland restoration), environmental permitting, place-based education, protected lands management

-Water-Related Responsibilities: As Director of the SSU Preserves, I develop programs that encourage research and educational activities in watersheds surrounding our Preserves: Fairfield Osborn Preserve - Laguna de Santa Rosa Watershed; Los Guilicos Preserve - Sonoma Creek Watershed, and Galbreath Wildlands Preserve - Navarro River Watershed.
+Water-Related Responsibilities: As Director of the Center for Environmental Inquiry, I develop programs that encourage research and educational activities in watersheds surrounding our Preserves: Fairfield Osborn Preserve - Laguna de Santa Rosa Watershed; Los Guilicos Preserve - Sonoma Creek Watershed, and Galbreath Wildlands Preserve - Navarro River Watershed.